Emilio Cueche: 1951-52

+1954 summer series and international league

 Cueche later served as a reinforcement for the Pastora champion team during the 1954 Caribbean Series, where he made two relief appearances.
 In Game 7, against the Alacranes de Almendares of Cuba, he came to rescue Fox with runners on second and third and one out in the third inning.
 He struck out Angel Scull with relative ease, but gave a walk to Earl Rapp.
 Then, with bases loaded and two outs, he struck out Julio Bécquer to end the threat, and followed with a scoreless inning of work in the next frame.
 After that, Cueche replaced Beard early in Game 10 against Puerto Rico's Criollos de Caguas, lasting 7 1/3 innings while giving up one run on six hits.
 He finished with a 1.04 ERA in 8 2/3 innings in the Series and did not have a decision.

 During the 1954 summer he reported to the Havana Sugar Kings, which joined the International League as the Triple A affiliate of the Cincinnati Reds in that season.
 The team was managed by Regino Otero and played its home games at Gran Stadium in Havana, Cuba.
 Cueche was part of a pitching rotation which featured Hooks Iott, Jiquí Moreno, Ken Raffensberger and Saul Rogovin, all of them with major league experience.
 He ended with a 13–12 record and a team-best 12 complete games, including one shutout and a 4.80 ERA, giving up 79 walks and striking out 104 batters in 180 innings.
 He also helped himself with the bat, hitting .307 (23-for-75) and slugging .360 with four doubles, nine runs and 13 RBI, in 57 games as a two-way player for the fifth-place team.
 At that time he had amassed almost 400 innings pitched between his winter and summer seasons and the Caribbean Series.
 But he did not show signs of fatigue and went to play winter ball in the Venezuelan league.